-Thesis-based students take Scientific Writing in Life Sciences (BIOL 6015) the spring semester of their first year (dually enrolled year) during which they prepare a written research proposal.
+Thesis-based students take Scientific Writing in Life Sciences (BIOL 6015) the spring semester of their first year during which they prepare a written research proposal.
 The comprehensive exam evaluates the written proposal and has two oral parts.
 The first oral part is a defense of the written proposal.
 The second oral part evaluates the student's understanding of the broad range of concepts in the student's discipline.
-The comprehensive examination takes place between their May undergraduate graduation date and the end of September of the first semester of the of their third semester.
+The comprehensive examination takes place before the end of May of their first year.